 - Societal Impact of the IoT: To understand the impact of millions of IoT devices on society, case studies are encouraged that emerge from living in hyper-connected societies where automation through IoT and delegation of tasks is present.
 Advances on the Social Internet of Things and bridging IoT intelligence and human intelligence to cope with societal challenges (e.g. sustainability, wellbeing, food security or secure societies) are complementary to the conference scope.

-Due: Friday, June 28, 2019
+- Due: June 28, 2019

-Notifications: July 16, 2019
+- Notifications: July 16, 2019

-Camera Ready: July 30, 2019
+- Camera Ready: July 30, 2019

-Conference: October 22-25, 2019
+- Conference: October 22-25, 2019

 Preparing and Submitting Your PhD proposal:

-Accepted abstracts will be included in the adjunct conference proceedings (unless opted out by the student).
-It is planned that each student will be allocated a 20-minute time slot, with 15 minutes for a presentation and 5 minutes for oral feedback by at least two senior faculty or researchers.
+Accepted abstracts will be included in the adjunct conference proceedings (unless opted out by the student) which will be listed on DBLP and published via the ACM Digital Library.
+It is planned that each student will be allocated a 20-minute time slot, with 15 minutes for a presentation and 5 minutes for oral feedback by at least two senior faculty members or researchers.
 The presentation will be intimate to encourage interaction, with only the session organizer, reviewers, and other student DC presenters in attendance.
 Reviewer feedback will cover all aspects of their proposal (the choice of topic, how it is to be examined, etc.).
 Students are expected to attend all presentations in their sessions.